 Skip to main content

-Senior Men's Rugby Academy
+Senior Men’s Rugby Union Academy – Bishop Burton College

 Rugby training

-In a normal week, you will receive:
+In a typical week, academy players receive:

-• Three strength and conditioning sessions
+• Three strength and conditioning sessions, delivered by experienced performance staff

-• Full time medical support
+• Full-time medical support

-• Video analysis
+• Video analysis to support technical and tactical understanding

 • Team meetings